Sixth Sunday after Pentecost Year A

 Pain and brokenness and division

 Reading the pain and brokenness of these two brothers, fighting from the womb, leads us to look at the divisions in the church.
 The rivalry between these two brothers is about greed, envy and differences.
 As we look at places of division within the church, how can differences that divide be effectively addressed to create a healthy body--living into Jesus' prayer, "that they may all be one?"

 Looking inward and then looking outward, individually and collectively, allows us to find our place in the midst of the good and the bad, of living in right relationship.
 We can be bridge builders or creators of the breech.
 How can we bring unity into places where fault lines exist in relationship?

 "One thing that can always be learned from stories like this," Richard Pervo writes, "is the possibility of grace, that the real meaning of providence is not that God has a plan for your life, but that God has goals for the world, goals achieved by writing straight with crooked lines" (New Proclamation Year A 2011).

-The Rev. Karen Georgia Thompson serves as Minister for Ecumenical and Interfaith Relations in the Office of General Ministries of the United Church of Christ.
+The Rev. Karen Georgia Thompson serves as Associate General Minister for Wider Church Ministries at the United Church of Christ in Cleveland, Ohio.

 A Bible study version of this reflection is at Weekly Seeds.

 "Say not you know another entirely, till you have divided an inheritance with him."

 "Your jealousy will last longer than the joy of those you are jealous of."